 How do I know if this program is for me?

-This program is educationally and experientially intensive, demonstrating the rigors of market farming.
+The work is fast paced and physically demanding.
+The work accurately demonstrates the rigors of market farming.
 It has physical demands on a daily basis that combine with an ever-shifting list of priorities that don’t turn off at the end of a traditional work day.
 If you like learning in a dynamic, demanding, fun, and exhilarating place, this program is a great opportunity.

 Schedules will change throughout the seasons.
 All interns should expect to work one day on weekends throughout the internship program at Cloud Mountain.
 Interns must understand that agriculture runs on a seasonal clock and that work schedules can –and will– vary, depending on the demands of the farm.

 Intern Hilary 2013